 Check Last Minute Availability

 Kolomoki Mounds is also known for its wide range of outdoor activities.
 Two lakes provide fishing and boating, and a campground is nestled under hardwoods and pines.
-Hikers can choose from two scenic trails.
-The Spruce Pine Trail offers views of lakes Yahola and Kolomoki, while the Trillium Trail meanders through the forest.
+Hikers can choose from three scenic trails.
+The Spruce Pine Trail offers views of lakes Yahola and Kolomoki, while the Trillium Trail and White Oak Trail meander through the forest.
 Children will enjoy the playground, pedal boats and miniature golf.